tarnyq/rewriting-engine/doc/rv-presentation.md

+There are many advantages to this approach.
+To keep things simple, we are going to talk about three.

+1. Major simplification of architecture:

+    *   Lower maintenance burden:
+        -   no longer dealing with toolchain across four different languages.
+        -   large classes of maintenance go away:
+                Incremental compilation, packaging,
+                dependency management testing frameworks...

+    *   Leverage Haskell's ecosystem
+        -   robust set of high-quality libraries for hooks
+        -   clean mathematical formalization of hooks with side-effects.
+            (Not only IO, but also mutable datastructures, FFI...)

+        -   LiquidHaskell for verifying simple lemmas
+        -   Possiblilty of translating to Lean/Coq/Rocq; Agda integration

+2. Symbolic vs Concrete execution becomes a dial rather than a switch

+    -   We can choose how much we want symbolic and how much concrete.
+So, we can pay a lower price for symbolic execution.

+    -   Symbolic engine is no longer an interpreter for Kore, but can take advantage of the usual optimizations currently only available to the concrete excution engine.

+3. Quasiquoting and Template Haskell

+    *   Ability to use concrete syntax in Haskell

+    *   Single language for "meta-level" and "object-level" will enable quickly writing strategies for execution.

+        e.g. taking advantage of confluence, and multiple CPU core for concurrent semantics.

+---

 Our goals are to figure out how to scale the semantics-first to real world langauges and more complex use cases.
 In particular, we want to figure out how